Going beyond the question of what is sylog and why it’s used, this article digs into how to configure syslog on network devices.

-Enabling logging on a Cisco device
+Step 1: Enable logging on the Cisco device

 ! logging 192.168.2.47 logging on !

-In fact, the “logging on” (“logging enable” on some devices) isn’t usually necessary.
+Note: “logging on” (“logging enable” on some devices) isn’t usually necessary.
 This command just turns on the logging function.
 I included it here in case it had previously been disabled.

-Changing the default logging levels on a Cisco device
+Step 3: Change the default logging levels

 In the previous example, my Cisco device was just configured with the default logging level, which is “informational.”
 This means the device will send all messages to the server that are of level 6 or “higher” (in this case, higher priority means a lower numerical value).